DylanMoss1/Kautuka/README.md

 ### Results

-This technique improved runtime performance by an average of 35% on our benchmarks.
+This technique improved runtime performance by an average of 35% across our benchmarks.

 This dissertation achieved 90% for my BA Computer Science dissertation at the University of Cambridge, awarding me the CST Department Prize "Highly Commended Dissertation".